 She always moulded the woman strong,

-and infirm the man.
+and weak the man.

 Her diary pages